ericcurtin/dnf-bootc/README.md

 The goal is to make an image-based OS, feel like a package-based OS.

-UNTESTED, just a concept right now, the goal is so dnf-bootc behaves like dnf on a package based system to the end user.

-This project provides a `dnf` plugin and a wrapper script `dnf-bootc` that automatically appends `dnf install` commands to a `Containerfile` and rebuilds the container using `podman build` after each successful installation.
+`/var/dnf-bootc` commands are applied live and persist after reboot.

 ## Features

-- Automatically appends installed packages to `/var/Containerfile`.
+- Automatically appends packages to `/var/Containerfile`.
-- Rebuilds using `podman build` after each installation of a package.
+- Rebuilds using `podman build` after each modification of a package.
-- Only triggers when using `dnf-bootc` command, not when using `dnf` command.
+- Only triggers when using `/var/dnf-bootc` command, not when using `dnf` command.

 ## Installation